Updated: Jul 27

 Setting the camera’s focus is another option that is easy to use on the phone camera and the simple act of tapping on the screen to focus has helped me become more aware of the need to choose a focal point in all my shots rather than simply let the camera choose where to focus.

 Working with single focal length is an interesting aspect of mobile photography.
 I try not to use the digital zoom on my phone as it doesn’t give a good quality image, and while this does tend to limit the type of shots I can capture I have found that the lack of an ability to zoom forces me to become more creative by varying my perspective and angle, getting closer and looking for interesting subjects that will work will within the given focal length.
-With my particular phone camera I have the choice of two focal lengths and I can vary the type of shots I take accordingly.
+With my particular phone camera I have the choice of three focal lengths and I can vary the type of shots I take accordingly.

 Working with my phone camera, and taking into account that I can’t change lenses, has encouraged me to focus on close-up images a lot of the time, and I love capturing small, delicate details that could easily be missed.